swcarpentry/website/_posts/2018/02/2018-02-20-library-carpentry-governance.md

 title: "Library Carpentry Governance - An Update"
 date: 2018-02-20
 time: "00:00:00"
-category: [ "Library Carpentry", "Governance", "Community Building"]
+tags: [ "Library Carpentry", "Governance", "Community Building"]
 ---

 Eight of us from Australia, the UK, the US, Canada, and South Africa met last week via zoom to discuss taking